Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 The state of Illinois doesn't have state-level licensing requirements for contractors.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with positive feedback and good customer testimonials.
+Pick a company with positive feedback and stories of satisfied customers.

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should explain the particular parts that need replacement and why.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should explain the specific parts that need replacement and why.
 Confirm that your technician will clean and test your system afterward to ensure proper functioning.
 When replacing your HVAC, request that the installation company describe the new energy efficiency, brand, model, features, and estimated installation time.
-Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Get written bids before starting any HVAC work.
 The quote should outline costs for both materials and labor.
 Review all terms carefully before signing.

 You should have your HVAC system inspected about twice annually.
 After completing their inspection, your technician will tell you if any services are needed.
 You should also have your system inspected if you start noticing issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+If your home has ductwork, it should be inspected every few years.

-Generally, it's smart to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+Normally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will be based on factors like the size of your house, how easily accessible different areas are, and whether your technician discovers any problems.
+Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
+The exact amount of time will vary depending on things like the size of your house, how easily accessible different areas are, and whether your technician runs into any problems.